m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 # some of my accomplishments

-* became the lead front engineer for an aviation software company
+* I became the lead front engineer for an aviation software company
-* fixed a horrendous micro-service architecture for a fintech company
+* I fixed a horrendous micro-service architecture for a fintech company
-* fixed a serverless architecture for a linkedin competitor
+* I fixed a serverless architecture for a linkedin competitor

 # In my spare time: